 - In 1990, DIS was accredited by the French Ministry of Education and formally joined an extensive international network of French schools.
 In 1997, the school collaborated with Hamilton Middle School in order to offer continuing studies in French to students in grades 6-9.

-- In 2005, the Education Department of Guangzhou, China recognized DIS’ Mandarin language program and DIS moved to an even larger Elm Street location in Denver’s Park Hill neighborhood.
+- In 2005, the Education Department of Guangzhou, China recognized DIS’ Chinese language program and DIS moved to an even larger Elm Street location in Denver’s Park Hill neighborhood.

 - The Spanish-language program received the highest level of recognition from the Spanish Ministry of Education in 2011.